 Many introduced plant species have become weeds, which can either outcompete native plants for habitat (wilding pines) or have a direct negative impact on the plants themselves (old man’s beard).
 Predators and other introduced wildlife can destroy pollinators such as birds or lizards or successfully compete with them (stoats and possums) or impact negatively on the plants themselves (mice eating native seeds).

 Nature of science

 This article highlights the ‘Understanding science’ aspect of the Nature of science – it illustrates how scientists use evidence to create theories about why New Zealand plants are so unique.

-Some other resources for further information include Dragons in the mist, New Zealand’s unique ecology, Our changing ecosystems – timeline, Ecology of New Zealand and Green Antarctica and the New Zealand connection.
+Resources for further information include Dragons in the mist, New Zealand’s unique ecology, Our changing ecosystems – timeline, Ecology of New Zealand and the video Green Antarctica and the New Zealand connection.